top of page

 Angra do Heroismo in the Azores Portugal |UNESCO Heritage

-Angra do Heroísmo is actually the capital of Terceira, the island that is part of the Azores.
+Angra do Heroísmo is actually the capital of the island of Terceira, which is part of the Azores.
 It is, of course, a town engulfed in history, culture, and the gifts of nature.
-The town's central zone is included in the World Heritage Sites list of UNESCO since 1983 and is thus one of the finest examples of this region's history, as well as its unique blend with European and Atlantic influences.
-The town is probably most charming with its well-preserved architecture, the liveliness of its streets, its importance to the port, and most definitely within walking distance of the sea.
+The town's central zone has been included in UNESCO's World Heritage Sites list since 1983 and is thus one of the finest examples of the region's history, as well as its unique blend of European and Atlantic influences.
+The town is probably most charming due to its well-preserved architecture, the liveliness of its streets, its proximity to the port, and its location within walking distance of the sea.

 Angra do Heroísmo